hdi-umd/SequenceSummary/README.md

 ## Contact

-For questions or suggestions, please open an issue
+For questions or suggestions, please open an issue.